ericstoneking/42/Readme.txt

 Welcome to 42, the mostly harmless spacecraft simulation tool.

 See the overview, "42 Overview.pdf", in the Docs folder.
-"Nomenclature.pdf", "POV Menu.pdf", and "Key Bindings.txt" are also recommended.
+Also recommended:
+Nomenclature.pdf
+POV Menu.pdf
+Key Bindings.txt
+FSW Models.pdf
+Flight Regimes.pdf

 If you're installing on Windows, see the file "Install-msys.txt" in the Docs folder.